adibSetiawann/Test-Adib/README.md

 # Landing Page FAQ
-Build with Native HTMl and style with Tailwind Css
+Build with Native HTML and style with Tailwind Css